nityaay8/interview-questions/spring/FAQ.md

         BeanCurrentlyInCreationException: Error creating bean with name 'circularDependencyA':
         Requested bean is currently in creation: Is there an unresolvable circular reference?

+   The Workarounds
+     Redesign the components
+        When we have a circular dependency, it’s likely we have a design problem and that the responsibilities are not well separated
+     Use @Lazy
+     A simple way to break the cycle is by telling Spring to initialize one of the beans lazily.
+So, instead of fully initializing the bean, it will create a proxy to inject it into the other bean.
+The injected bean will only be fully created when it’s first needed.

+    code:

+            @Component
+        public class CircularDependencyA {

+            private CircularDependencyB circB;

+            @Autowired
+            public CircularDependencyA(@Lazy CircularDependencyB circB) {
+                this.circB = circB;
+            }
+        }

 ### how do you create object using factroy patteren in sping